-The American Printing House for the Blind presents six major awards to deserving persons who make outstanding contributions to the field of blindness.
+The American Printing House for the Blind presents awards to deserving persons who make outstanding contributions to the field of blindness.

 The Wings of Freedom Award is the highest honor presented by the American Printing House for the Blind.
 The award is not annual, but is given periodically, only as deserved.
-The Wings Award was established to recognize and honor individuals who have demonstrated exemplary leadership in the areas of education or rehabilitation of persons who are blind and visually impaired.
+The Wings Award was established to recognize and honor individuals who have demonstrated exemplary leadership in the areas of education or rehabilitation of persons who are blind or low vision.

 Recipients of the Wings of Freedom Award:

 - Dr. Marjorie Kaiser, 2021